MattPahuta/invoice-creator/README.md

 - Buttons to add service to array
 - Place to display data from array - updated every time the array changes
 - Don't charge more than once for same service
-- Total cost stays updated (local storage)
+- Total cost stays updated (local storage?)
 - Button to 'send invoice' (just a form reset)
 - Stretch: add 'remove' action to remove added items